niallos11/devops-blog/README.md

 ## Bugs

-- Issue with added images to posts
+- Issue with added images to posts -- fixed by adding  urllib3==1.26.15
+- Issues with delete

 ## Lighthouse